 How to Recognize and Remove Witchcraft

-Witchcraft occurs when a person focuses their spirit’s intention to manipulatively influence energy or outcomes.
+Witchcraft occurs when a person focuses their intention to manipulate outcomes or energy.
 This might be aided by rituals, symbols, and natural elements — but none of those are necessary.
-At its core, witchcraft is any attempt to override another’s will in order to traffick them.
+At its core, witchcraft is any attempt to override another’s free will in order to traffick them.
+This is not a perifpheral issue; it is a direct No to God, love, you, Heaven, their best self, reality, and more.

-This can happen through natural or supernatural manipulation — such as a hidden offer to trade "spiritual energy," where you absorb their bad energy and they take your good.
-It becomes effective when you implicitly agree to receive their curses in exchange for your blessings.
+Though manipulation can occur through natural means such as physical coercion, the supernatural form operates on a far greater magnitude — such as a hidden offer to trade "spiritual energy," where you absorb their bad energy and they take your good.
+This bid becomes active when you implicitly agree to receive their curses in exchange for your blessings.

 The topic of spiritual energy may seem unfamiliar, since so little is taught about how God’s spiritual economy actually works, especially in religious environments where it's dismissed as New Age nonsense.
-Yet, all energy is God’s energy, just as everything belongs to Him.
+Yet, all energy is God’s energy.
 It’s simply a matter of how it’s used.

 What is Spiritual Energy?

 Spiritual energy, like physical energy, is the capacity to create change — by directing it.
-The fact that energy is always flowing is one of the most fundamental truths of existence.
+The fact that energy is always flowing is one of the most fundamental truths of reality.

-For example, if we're not paying attention, we may find ourselves hindered by someone near us whose jealousy is quietly draining our capacity to flourish.
-They operate covertly out of unhealed pain, yet over time we notice something becomes harder to ignore: their behavior is not merely unconscious woundedness, but something intentionally directed.
+For example, if we're not paying attention, we may have someone near us whose jealousy is quietly draining our capacity to flourish.
+They operate covertly out of unhealed pain — yet over time, something becomes harder to ignore: their behavior is not merely unconscious woundedness, but something intentionally directed.

 Read a testimony on this: